CANopenNode/CANopenDemo/tutorial/README.md

     can0  704   [1]  00                       # Boot-up message from demoDevice
     can0  084   [8]  00 50 01 2F 74 00 00 00  # Emergency from demoDevice

 Second column is 11-bit standard CAN identifier.
-See #CO_Default_CAN_ID_t for information, how it is used in CANopen.
+See @ref CO_Default_CAN_ID_t for information, how it is used in CANopen.
 Bootup message has the same 11-bit CAN ID as Heartbeat: 0x700 + CANopen Node-ID.

 There are no more messages from CANopen devices, because nothing is configured.

 ### Emergency messages
 Both devices sends Emergency message after the boot-up.
 Contents of emergency message is:
- - bytes 0..1: #CO_EM_errorCode_t, in our case 0x5000 (Device Hardware) (mind that CANopen is little endian).
+ - bytes 0..1: @ref CO_EM_errorCode_t, in our case 0x5000 (Device Hardware) (mind that CANopen is little endian).
- - byte 2: #CO_errorRegister_t, in our case 0x01 (generic error).
+ - byte 2: @ref CO_errorRegister_t, in our case 0x01 (generic error).
- - byte 3: Index of error condition from #CO_EM_errorStatusBits_t, in our case 0x2F (CO_EM_NON_VOLATILE_MEMORY - Error with access to non volatile device memory).
+ - byte 3: Index of error condition from @ref CO_EM_errorStatusBits_t, in our case 0x2F (CO_EM_NON_VOLATILE_MEMORY - Error with access to non volatile device memory).
  - bytes 4..7: Additional informative argument, in our case 0x00000014 or 0x00000074.

-Emergency messages are triggered internally by #CO_errorReport() function.
+Emergency messages are triggered internally by @ref CO_errorReport() function.
 You may seek inside source code for `CO_EM_NON_VOLATILE_MEMORY` to find source of the emergency message.

 `CO_EM_NON_VOLATILE_MEMORY` is generic, critical error, which by default sets the CANopen Error Register.
 If error register is different than zero, then node may be prohibited to enter NMT operational state and PDOs can not be exchanged with it.